 - Informs key stakeholders of status, issues, problems, and proposed solutions as appropriate.

-- Proven track record in program management.
+- Proven track record in project management.

 - Proven experience in a role that requires strong leadership skills and which interfaces directly with a variety of stakeholders.

 - Ability to operate effectively amid ambiguity and rapid change.